PoCInnovation/Workshops/software/22.Encore/README.md

 Next, let's expose endpoints to read our packets.

-Create the file `get.go` that will contain two functions :
+Create the file `get.go` that will contain two functions:

 - `GetAll` that will retrieve **all** packets stored in the database.<br>
   You must return an object with the list of all packets and the number of package.<br>